Identifying Preferences when Households are Financially Constrained: Preference Identification and the Extensive Margin

-Identification based on the moment conditions can be analyzed by first looking at sufficient information that can identify $\theta$ for a fixed value of the wedge $U$, and then how additional information essentially imposes restrictions on the the properties of the wedge.
-Correspondingly, Lemmas \ref{nr} and \ref{over} in Appendix A characterize identification in the case in which the number of moment conditions used is the same as the dimension of $\theta$ and the case of using a larger number of conditions.
-Moment conditions with survey data can always be decomposed into the component that corresponds to the original set of conditions and the component that provides additional information.
-They can therefore be casted into this framework.
+Identification based on these moment conditions can be analyzed by first looking at sufficient information that can identify $\theta$ for a fixed value of the wedge $U$, and then how additional information imposes restrictions on the properties of the wedge.

+Moment functions with information on the extensive margin can always be decomposed into the component that corresponds to the original set of conditions and the component that provides additional information.
+For instance, when $\mathfrak{m}=n_{\theta}=1$,

+The moment inequality that employs information on the extensive margin subsumes the moment inequality that does not employ this information.
+Since employing $m_{1}$ (that is, \ref{eq:no_surv_mom}) already set identifies $\theta$, the question is whether the additional term provides more information.
+To show this, I exploit the additive structure of the refined moment, that is, the conditional expectation of both $m_{1}$ and $m_{2}$ is positive.
+This structure is similar to the one that would result from the first order conditions of over-identified GMM, had we used $m_{1}$ and $m_{2}$ to construct two separate moment inequalities.
+Lemma \ref{nr} and \ref{over} in Appendix \hyperref[AppA]{A} (section \ref{IdRes} ) characterize identification in such a case.

+It is important to stress that \eqref{eq:surv_mom} is a refinement of \eqref{eq:no_surv_mom}, not an additional moment condition.
+Hence its informativeness does not hinge on it being used together with \eqref{eq:no_surv_mom}, but from measuring part of the latent wedge in the Euler equation.

 The next proposition utilizes Lemmas \ref{nr} and \ref{over} and characterizes how informative $B_{t}$ can be.
-In a nutshell, if survey data constrain the stochastic properties of $\mu_{t}$ as implied by \eqref{eq:no_surv_mom}, then the size of $\Theta_{I}$ is likely to be refined, in population.
-A diagrammatic exposition can be also found in Figure \ref{id_fig} in Appendix A. The two main assumptions made by Lemmas \ref{nr} and \ref{over} are that the moment conditions used are correctly specified as equalities when nobody is constrained, and that conditional on a specific value for the distortion $U$, $\theta$ is point identified\footnote{For the formal definitions, please see Appendix A.}.
+In a nutshell, if the extensive margin constrains the stochastic properties of the wedge $\lambda^{un}_{t}$ (and hence $\mu_{t}$ and $U$), then the size of $\Theta_{I}$ is likely to be refined, in population.
+The two main assumptions made by Lemmas \ref{nr} and \ref{over} are that the moment conditions used are correctly specified as equalities when nobody is constrained, and that conditional on a specific value for the distortion $U$, $\theta$ is point identified.\footnote{For the formal definitions, please see Appendix \hyperref[AppA]{A} (section \ref{IdRes}).}